Before your operation

-- Stop eating for about 6 hours and drinking clear fluids for about 2 hours – it may be shorter or longer depending on your particular operation
+- stop eating for about 6 hours and drinking clear fluids for about 2 hours – it may be shorter or longer depending on your particular operation

-- Change into a hospital gown
+- change into a hospital gown

-- Take off jewellery and make up (including nail varnish)
+- take off jewellery and make up (including nail varnish)

-An hour or so before you go to the operating theatre, your nurse may give you a tablet or injection to help you relax.
+An hour or so before you go to the operating theatre, your nurse might give you a tablet or injection to help you relax.
 This may make your mouth feel dry.
 But you can rinse your mouth with water to keep it moist.

-The anaesthetist will put a small tube into a vein in your arm (cannula) so that you can have any fluids and medicines you need during the operation.
+The anaesthetist put a small tube into a vein in your arm (cannula) so that you can have any fluids and medicines you need during the operation.

 There are different types of anaesthetics.
 You may have a

-- Local anaesthetic – the anaesthetist injects anaesthetic to numb the part of your body being operated on
+- local anaesthetic – the anaesthetist injects anaesthetic to numb the part of your body being operated on

-- Regional anaesthetic – the anaesthetist numbs a large area or part of your body, for example, using an injection into your spine (epidural) to numb your lower body
+- regional anaesthetic – the anaesthetist numbs a large area or part of your body, for example, using an injection into your spine (epidural) to numb your lower body

-Rated 5 out of 5 based on 14 votes
+Rated 5 out of 5 based on 32 votes

 Question about cancer?
 Contact our information nurse team